 Ultimately, plans to connect South Florida to Central Florida to Tampa are rolling right along despite some slowdowns along the way.
 That much is to be expected when it comes to high speed rail and Florida, and although we’ve been down this (rail)road before, it really does appear that this time will be different.

 Brightline is actively constructing a new rail line to connect stops in Miami, Fort Lauderdale and West Palm Beach to Orlando.
 The company has been working with public and private stakeholders, and it’s exciting to see the expansion plans starting to come to fruition.
-With service connecting South Florida to Central Florida only months away from opening in 2023, this is really starting to feel real–and like it’ll be a viable transportation option between Orlando International Airport, Universal, and Walt Disney World in only a few years.
+With service connecting South Florida to Central Florida opening in September 2023, this is really starting to feel real–and like it’ll be a viable transportation option between Orlando International Airport, Universal, and Walt Disney World in only a few years.

 While I don’t think Brightline will be a gamechanger for traveling between MCO and Universal or Walt Disney World, there will be some use cases for such journeys.
 Moreover, there are the aforementioned South Florida visitors wanting to do long weekends at the theme parks without driving up.